 OxBlue is an example of a company using its existing resources in a new manner.
 In this case, OxBlue’s nationwide network of cellular-connected job site cameras and AI processing power.
 It speaks to the flexibility of AI, and how the technology can transform and evolve on the fly.

-Smartvid.io helps reduce project risk and improve worker safety with a user-friendly AI platform called Vinnie (Very Intelligent Neural Network for Insight and Evaluation).
+Smartvid.io, a Procore partner, helps reduce project risk and improve worker safety with a user-friendly AI platform called Vinnie (Very Intelligent Neural Network for Insight and Evaluation).
 Looking at video footage, photos, and other data, Vinnie scans job site images for safety issues, such as a worker not wearing a hard hat, and reports such incidents to managers who can then intervene.

 Vinnie is specifically trained to look for project risks around safety, productivity, and quality.
 Its recorded observations are viewable through a dashboard that ranks and categorizes risk types and severity levels.

 For example, Vinnie can spot slip-and-fall hazards like an improperly placed ladder.
 It can also identify when workers aren’t complying with social distancing or not wearing facemasks.
 It monitors job site arrivals and departures so companies always know who’s on site.
 It even looks for defects during construction that might otherwise go unseen.